 - When purchasing pool fencing, make sure the fence slats (metal, wood or any other material) are spaced close enough together so that a small toddler cannot squeeze through the opening or get his/her head stuck.

-- Supervise your children when cleaning -- don't allow them around buckets of water (indoors or outside).
+- Supervise your children when cleaning.
+Don't allow them around buckets of water either indoors or outside.

 One of the major ways newborn children become injured involve falls.
 Here are some handy tips to prevent falling accidents:

 - Don't leave your baby alone on a high surface without proper barriers to prevent him/her from rolling off.

 - The floor of a crib with sides locked in the upright position without pillows or toys is usually the safest place for a newborn.

 - Keep one hand on your baby at all times when they are on a high surface.
 They can roll off very quickly!